-"Funds from Operations per Share" shall mean the amount determined by dividing (a) the net income of the Corporation before extraordinary items (determined in accordance with generally accepted accounting principles) as reported by the Corporation in its year-end audited financial statements, minus gains (or losses) from debt restructuring and sales of property, plus real property depreciation and amortization and amortization of capitalized elasing expenses and tenant allowances or improvements (to the extent such allowances or improvements are capital items), and after adjustments for unconsolidated partnerships, corporations and joint ventures

-(such items of depreciation and amortization and such gains, losses and adjustments as determined in accordance with generally accepted accounting principles and as reported by the Corporation in its year-end audited financial statements) by (b) the weighted average number of shares of capital stock of the Corporation outstanding as reported by the Corporation in its year-end audited financial statements.
+"Funds from Operations per Share" shall mean the amount determined by dividing (a) the net income of the Corporation before extraordinary items (determined in accordance with generally accepted accounting principles) as reported by the Corporation in its year-end audited financial statements, minus gains (or losses) from debt restructuring and sales of property, plus real property depreciation and amortization and amortization of capitalized leasing expenses and tenant allowances or improvements (to the extent such allowances or improvements are capital items), and after adjustments for unconsolidated partnerships, corporations and joint ventures (such items of depreciation and amortization and such gains, losses and adjustments as determined in accordance with generally accepted accounting principles and as reported by the Corporation in its year-end audited financial statements) by (b) the weighted average number of shares of Common Stock of the Corporation outstanding as reported by the Corporation in its year-end audited financial statements.
 Adjustments for unconsolidated partnerships, corporations and joint ventures shall be calculated to reflect Funds from Operations per Share on the same basis.
-If the Corporation shall after the Issue Date (A) pay a dividend or make a distribution in shares of capital stock on its outstanding shares of capital stock, (B) subdivide its outstanding shares of capital stock into a greater number of shares, (C) combine its outstanding Common Stock into a smaller number of shares or (D) issue any shares of capital stock by reclassification of its outstanding shares of capital stock, the Funds from Operations per Share shall be appropriately adjusted to give effect to such events.
+If the Corporation shall after the Issue Date (A) pay a dividend or make a distribution in shares of Common Stock on its outstanding shares of Common Stock, (B) subdivide its outstanding shares of Common Stock into a greater number of shares, (C) combine its outstanding common stock into a smaller number of shares or (D) issue any shares of Common Stock, the Funds from Operations per Share shall be appropriately adjusted to give effect to such events.